textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 This means Textpattern is unable to connect to the MySQL database.
 This can happen occasionally on some shared/virtual hosting servers when another user hogs all the available database resources.
 If it happens regularly, ask your hosting provider whether there's something they can do to fix the problem.

 If you're seeing "Database Unavailable" on every page view, without exception, then the problem is most likely a database server crash, or a misconfiguration.
 Check the settings in your Textpattern `config.php` file and make sure you can connect to the database using those settings in phpMyAdmin or similar SQL client.
+Check the file permissions on `config.php` to ensure the web server user is able to read and execute the file.
 If the database server is working, check your `.htaccess` file and consider temporarily disabling it.
 If problems persist, talk to your hosting provider.

 ### Allowed memory size of X bytes exhausted